amdelamar/blog/content/post/distributed-cron-with-akka-quartz.md

     'https://our_service/callback/<job_id>'
 ```

-We had retries configured, but not only would we still would encounter network issues every now and then that prevented a trigger from working, but the retires meant we may also have duplicate triggers.
+We had retries configured, but not only would we encounter network issues every now and then that prevented a trigger from working, but the retires meant we may also have duplicate triggers.
 (In case of a timeout, the curl is tried again but the service eventually received both requests!)

-Users were rightfully annoyed when their tests weren't run when they'd wake up the next day or their tests were ran two or three times.
+Users were rightfully annoyed when their tests were not run when they'd wake up the next day, or their tests were ran two or three times.
 I wanted to fix that, but I also wanted us to stop maintaining a DC/OS cluster.

 We needed cron-as-a-service.